📋 Schema Markup for AI Overviews: Research-Backed Implementation

 42.6% Opportunity Gap

-As of October 2025, here’s what we know from industry data:
+As of October 2025, here’s what we know from industry data about schema markup for AI Overviews:

 - 45 million domains are using schema markup globally (Schema.org, 2024)